sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

    :name: fig-samplingDistMax

-   The sampling distribution of the maximum for the “five IQ scores experiment”: If you sample 5 people at random and select the one with the highest IQ score you will probably see someone with an IQ between 100 and 140.
+   The sampling distribution of the maximum for the “five IQ scores experiment”: If you sample five people at random and select the one with the highest IQ score you will probably see someone with an IQ between 100 and 140.

 .. ----------------------------------------------------------------------------